yoleitza/Athletes/README.md

-# Athletes Uses a dataset from KAggle that hold Athlete's data from Olympic games
+# Athletes Uses a dataset from Kaggle that hold Athlete's data from Olympic games